qkzk/fm/development.md

 ### Other ideas

-- [ ] FEAT: allow files to be dropped by capturing paste and piping to dragon-drop.
-Does't seem to be detected by any terminal..
 - [ ] IMP: should filenames with spaces be surronded with quotes like ls / eza ?
 - [ ] completion should work like blink in nvim: 1st is nothing, down next & move, down next & move... cycle back
 - [ ] Merge "need confirmation" into navigate ?